Siege of Jerusalem (587 BC): Background

 Following the destruction and fall of the northern Kingdom of Israel by the Assyrian Empire in 732 and 720 BC, Judah lost its sibling Israelite kingdom.
 Judah had already become a vassal of the Assyrians in 734 BC, when King Ahaz of Judah appealed to Tiglath-Pileser III for military assistance.
 By accepting Assyrian dominance, Judah retained its monarchy and local administration, surviving as one of the few kingdoms to endure the Assyrian conquest of the Levant in the late 8th century BC.

 With the decline of the Neo-Assyrian Empire in the late seventh century BC, the Kingdom of Judah found itself caught between two rival powers: Egypt, then under the Twenty-sixth Dynasty, and the rising Neo-Babylonian Empire.
-The Egyptians filled the vaccum and briefly dominated the region until the Babylonians under Nebuchadnezzar II defeated Egypt at the Battle of Carchemish in 605 BC.
+The Egyptians filled the vacuum and briefly dominated the region until the Babylonians under Nebuchadnezzar II defeated Egypt at the Battle of Carchemish in 605 BC.
 Between 604 and 603 BC, Nebuchadnezzar conquered the entire Levant, and Judah, which had previously been a vassal of Assyria and then Egypt, became a vassal state of the Neo-Babylonian Empire.